Florida Shooting Survivor David Hogg Thanks Online Conspiracy Theorists For Helping To Amplify His Message

-Florida mass shooting survivor David Hogg has borne the brunt of some seriously crazy alt-right online conspiracies since his school, Marjory Stonemason Douglas High School in Parkland, Florida found itself under attack by a former student on Valentine’s Day.
+Florida mass shooting survivor David Hogg has borne the brunt of some alt-right online conspiracies since his school, Marjory Stonemason Douglas High School in Parkland, Florida found itself under attack by a former student on Valentine’s Day.
 The 17-year-old outspoken activist has been accused by conspiracy theorists of being nothing more than a “crisis actor,” coached into sharing his post-shooting anti-gun message with the nation and the world.
 According to Hogg, the attention spawned by the brutal and baseless online attacks have actually helped to amplify his true message of common-sense gun reform in the United States.

 As CNN reports, David Hogg said during a recent interview that he wants to say “thank you” to all of those who have spent the better part of the last two weeks blasting him all over social media.
-According to Hogg, despite their inaccurate claims and all-around negativity, the largely right-wing conspiracy nuts are “great advertisers” for talking points.
+According to Hogg, despite their inaccurate claims and all-around negativity, the largely right-wing conspiracy theorists are “great advertisers” for talking points.

 “These people that have been attacking me on social media, they’ve been great advertisers.
 Ever since they started attacking me, my Twitter followers are now a quarter of a million people.
 People have continued to cover us in the media.
 They’ve done a great job of that, and for that, I honestly thank them.”